kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 ⚠️ Assign the enhancements evenly across your Shadows after the enhancement freeze.
 Assigning shadows before the enhancement freeze will cause unexpected behavior in the tracking spreadsheet due to frequent updates to dynamic data.
+ (Tip: When assigning enhancements, try grouping enhancement owners and/or by SIGs)
   - You and your Shadows will be responsible for tracking whether the enhancement:
     - **has docs:** Actively has docs in place on Kubernetes website or in flight
     - **needs docs:** Actively needs docs to support the enhancement in the [future-release]